decode8888/infernum/README.md

 #infernum

-project has been privated for the time being.
+infernum has been publicized, the discord bot is currently in-development.